 Yes.
 Over the years many patients have told us that they need finance to fund all or part of their gastric band procedure.
 To help with this we have introduced two plans:

-Finance Plan: We have partnered with afforditNOW to help fund your band procedure. afforditNOW lend at a representative of 9.9% APR.
-You can pay over 36 or 48 months and can proceed with an upfront deposit of only £600.
+Finance Plan: We have partnered with Chrysalis to help fund your band procedure.
+Chrysalis lend at a representative of 9.9% APR.
+You can pay over 36, 48 or 60 months and can proceed with an upfront deposit of only £600.